DupeisTaken/ap-research-toolkit/README.md

 iOS**.
 Instead, the toolkit ships a built-in **web app** that runs the exact same logic (sources, MLA/APA citations, timeline, word counts) and can be **installed on your phone's home screen as a PWA**.
-It uses only the standard library — no Flask, no extra installs — and shares the same local database as the desktop app.
+It uses only the standard library (no Flask, no extra installs) and shares the same local database as the desktop app.

 **Step 1 — Start the server** on a computer (your laptop is fine):